 A woman working in a convenience store on South Congress heard our accents and we got talking about where we should go out in Austin.
 All along East 6th is just bar after bar, but she said if we wanted something more relaxed we should check out the White Horse Tavern which is waaay up the East end.
 We got there just before a free (except for tips) swing dance class started, so we joined in and learned a few moves which was definitely something different for both of us, but we had a lot of fun.

-What to EAt
+What to Eat in Austin

 1822 S Congress Ave